-- CGRP receptor antagonists, such as erenumab-aooe (Aimovig)
+- CGRP receptor antagonists, such as rimegepant (Nurtec ODT) or atogepant (Qulipta)

 Other treatment options

-There are a few things you can do to lower the risk of a migraine from stress.
-These things may also help relieve the symptoms caused by both stress and migraines.
+There are a few things you can do to lower the risk of a migraine episode from stress.
+These things may also help relieve the symptoms caused by both stress and migraine.
 Consider the following:

 - Incorporate relaxation exercises into your daily routine, such as yoga and meditation.

-- Rest in a dark room when you feel a migraine coming.
+- Rest in a dark room when you feel a migraine episode coming.